kindht/CarND-Term1-Project2-Advanced_Lane_Line_Finding/README.md

 * Detect lane pixels and fit to find the lane boundary.
 * Determine the curvature of the lane and vehicle position with respect to center.
 * Warp the detected lane boundaries back onto the original image.
-* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
+* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position
+* Output video with lane lines detected drawn

  For more details, check [Project-Writeup.md](./Project-Writeup.md)